-BUSAD 30 Principles of Marketing - 3 units
+BUSAD 30-Principles of Marketing, 3 units

 Marketing principles, policies, and functions, price policies and controls, trade channels, merchandising, market research, advertising, and competitive practices.
-(MJC BUSAD 245) Transfer: CSU
+Not repeatable.
+Transfer: (CSU)

-BUSAD 40 Principles of Management - 3 units
+BUSAD 40-Principles of Management, 3 units

 The functions of management, techniques of decision making and problem solving, methods used by the manager to achieve organizational goals, various theories of management, lines of authority, functions of departments, and the importance of policies, procedures and controls.
-(MJC BUSAD 240) Transfer: CSU
+Not repeatable.
+MJC equivalent: (BUSAD 240) Transfer: (CSU)

-BUSAD 41 Small Business Management - 3 units
+BUSAD 41-Small Business Management, 3 units